shane-mason/essentialdb/README.rst

 A Fast Embedded Database in Python.
 ------------------------------------

-Use case: You want to prototype an idea wihtout a heavyweight database install.
+Use case: You want to prototype an idea without a heavyweight database install.
 If the idea works out though, you don't want to rewrite all of your data access code.

 EssentialDB helps solve that problem by being (nearly) api compatible with MongoDB.
 That way when your idea starts to grow,